CryptoGladi/file-hashing/README.md

 ```

 > P.S.
 If the examples from the documentation **do not work**, then you need to look at the **unit tests**

+# Motivation

+Each time we write our own function to get the hash from a file or folder.
+We repeat ourselves and violate the [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) principle.
+With this crate you can save a couple of hours

+License: **MIT**